Video contest terms and conditions

 -3- Where and how to upload your ShortDoc?

 Once your ShortDoc is ready, you will have to upload it on the shortfilmdepot platform: https://www.shortfilmdepot.com.
 Be aware that uploading your ShortDoc will cost you one stamp (shortfilmdepot’s means of payment) of 1.50 euros excluding tax to 3 euros excluding tax, depending on how many stamps you buy (x1, x5, x20, x50)).

 On special circumstances, you may apply for reimbursement.
 Your inquiry must explain the reason of your claiming, attached the shortfilmdepot invoice and must be sent before August 15th, 2018.
 The MCSD Team will do its best effort to send you the money back through western union money transfer.

 VI- JUDGING AND WINNER SELECTION

 The voting will take place on the MC-SD Youtube channel.
-MegaCitizens can vote for each short documentary film by attributing them a “like”.
+MegaCitizens can vote for each short documentary film by attributing them a “thumb up”.

-Please note that Youtube is our partner of MC-SD in 2017 edition but only host the short documentary film and contest.
+Please note that Youtube is MC-SD main video hoster in 2018 and previous edition and only host the short documentary film and contest.
 Information about YouTube Community Guidelines.